loader image

 All appointments of judges to courts lower than the high court are carried out under the provisions of articles 233 to 237 of the Constitution of India.
 The high court of a state may recommend an individual to be appointed as a judge of a district court.
 Alternatively, judges of the district and subordinate courts may also be appointed from the lower judiciary.

-Limitation issues
+Limitation Issues

 What are the time limits for bringing civil claims?